awsdocs/aws-deeplens-user-guide/doc_source/deeplens-device-library-awscam-model-parseresult.md

 # `model.parseResult` Method<a name="deeplens-device-library-awscam-model-parseresult"></a>

-Parses the raw inference results of some commonly used models, such as classification, SSD, and segmentation models, which are not Neo\-compiled\.
+Parses the raw inference results of some commonly used models, such as classification, SSD, and segmentation models, which are not compiled with Neo\.
 For customized models, you write your own parsing functions\.

 **Request Syntax**